khornlund/understanding-cloud-organization/README.rst

 Most models were trained using 320x480.
 I didn't notice any improvement using larger image sizes, but I figured it might help the ensemble to use diverse sizes.

+Pseudo Labels
+*************
+I used my ensemble trained on the official training data to predict masks for the ~4000 images I downloaded.
+I then removed any images without masks, and trained on the rest.

+In contrast to some of the other people that used pseudo labels, I did not make my thresholds harsher for selecting pseudo labels.
+My rationale was that since most images included 2+ classes, increasing the thresholds to be 'safe' would likely mean missing the 2nd class in many images - leading to lots of false negative labels in my pseudo labels.

+I used a `balanced sampler <https://github.com/khornlund/pytorch-balanced-sampler>`_ to include 4 pseudo labelled samples per batch (typically batch sizes were 10-16).

 Post-Processing
 ~~~~~~~~~~~~~~~